fazzy12/alx-project-nexus/README.md

 ---

-## 🚧 Challenges Faced and Solutions Implemente
+## 🚧 Challenges Faced and Solutions Implemented

 | Challenge | Description of the Problem | Solution Implemented |
 | :--- | :--- | :--- |